Sunshine, coconuts and white sandy beaches – and wild crocodiles – and armed robbery – oh, Colombia.

 Exotic marine life! -

 On a more serious note: although I’ve been living in South America for years, this was my first time in Colombia, and it was an intriguing travel experience.
 The place felt both familiar and foreign – it’s another colorful, irregularly shaped piece in the cluttered patchwork of Latin America that I’m slowly coming to know.
-Gabriel Garcia Marquez won the Nobel Prize in 1982, the year I was born; I remember reading a transcript of his acceptance lecture, entitled ‘The Solitude of Latin America.’
+Gabriel Garcia Marquez won the Nobel Prize in 1982.
+I remember reading a transcript of his acceptance lecture, entitled ‘The Solitude of Latin America.’
 He talked about how the ‘rest of the world’ viewed his culture:

 I dare to think that it is this outsized reality, and not just its literary expression, that has deserved the attention of the Swedish Academy of Letters… poets and beggars, musicians and prophets, warriors and scoundrels, all creatures of that unbridled reality, we have had to ask but little of imagination, for our crucial problem has been a lack of conventional means to render our lives believable.
 This, my friends, is the crux of our solitude… it is understandable that the rational talents on this side of the world, exalted in the contemplation of their own cultures, should have found themselves without valid means to interpret us.
 It is only natural that they insist on measuring us with the yardstick that they use for themselves, forgetting that the ravages of life are not the same for all, and that the quest of our own identity is just as arduous and bloody for us as it was for them…